realrate/Causing/docs/education.md

 values are set to be roughly consistent with the data.
 The model effects are used as starting values for estimation.

-1. Education is a constant plus a positive effect for parents havings been schooled for more than 12 years.
+1. Education is a constant plus a positive effect for parents having been schooled for more than 12 years.
 Negative effects are expected in the case of siblings or a broken home.